-With respect to investments for which market quotations are not readily available (Level 3), our Board will undertake a multi-step valuation process each quarter, as follows:
+With respect to investments for which market quotations are not readily available (Level 3), our Board undertakes a multi-step valuation process each quarter, as follows:

-- the quarterly valuation process will begin with each portfolio company or investment being initially valued by the professionals of the applicable investment team that are responsible for the portfolio investment; - ii. preliminary valuation conclusions will then be documented and approved by the applicable investment team's investment committee; - iii. one or more third-party valuation firms engaged by, or on behalf of, our Board will provide positive assurance on portions of the portfolio each quarter (such that each investment will be reviewed by a third-party valuation firm at least once on a rolling 12-month basis), including a review of management's preliminary valuation and recommendation of fair value; - iv. the Audit Committee will review the valuations approved by the applicable investment team's investment committee and, where appropriate, the independent valuation firm(s) and recommend those values to our Board; and - v. our Board will then discuss valuations and determine the fair value of each investment in our portfolio in good faith, based on the input of the applicable investment team, and, where appropriate, the respective independent valuation firm(s) and the Audit Committee.
+- i. the quarterly valuation process begins with each portfolio company or investment being initially valued by the professionals of the applicable investment team that are responsible for the portfolio investment; - ii. preliminary valuation conclusions are documented and approved by the applicable investment team's investment committee; - iii. one or more third-party valuation firms engaged by, or on behalf of, our Board provide positive assurance on portions of the portfolio each quarter (such that each investment is be reviewed by a third-party valuation firm at least once on a rolling 12-month basis), including a review of management's preliminary valuation and recommendation of fair value; - iv. the Audit Committee reviews the valuations approved by the applicable investment team's investment committee and, where appropriate, the independent valuation firm(s) and recommends those values to our Board; and - v. our Board discusses the valuations and determines the fair value of each investment in our portfolio in good faith, based on the input of the applicable investment team, and, where appropriate, the respective independent valuation firm(s) and the Audit Committee.